msalvati1997/mf_devfile/README.md

   - ./simple_test.c a simple test of write and read in different session
   - ./write_and_read_test.c a simple test of write and read in same session
   - ./concurrency_test.c a test for concurrent writes andr eads
-  - ./param_test.c a simple test for checking of settings of parameters
+  - ./param_test.c a simple test for checking the parameters of a device
   - ./timeout_test.c a simple test for checking the expiration of timeout
   - ./enable_disable_test.c a test for checking the settings of enable/disable param of a device